Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

+Figure \ref{fig:developer_deciles_by_ccp} shows that the average CCP of developers is very diverse, with 6\% for top 10\% developers, compared to a median of 21\%.
+We use variable control \cite{pearl2009causality} in order to avoid a benefit that is not due to the alert fixing but due to the developer behavior.
 The developer writing the code influences it in many ways.
-Consider a smell that has no influence from a software engineering point of view, yet due to sociological reasons it divides the developer community into two groups.
-If one of the groups tends to produce code of higher quality, it will look as if this smell influences the quality.
+Consider an alert that has no influence from a software engineering point of view, yet due to sociological reasons it divides the developer community into two groups.
+The reader might think of the spaces vs. tabs wars as a possible example.
+If one of the groups tends to produce code of higher quality, it will look as if this alert influences the quality.

-The statistical method to avoid this is to control the relevant variables: Investigate $P(Q|S,C)$ instead of $P(Q|S)$, where $Q$ is quality, $S$ is smell, and $C$ is community.
-Note that in case that we condition on a community that has no influence then $P(Q|S,C)=P(Q|S)$, and this property will not be influential.
+The statistical method to avoid indirect influence is to control the relevant variables: Investigate $P(Q|A,C)$ instead of $P(Q|A)$, where $Q$ is quality, $A$ is alert, and $C$ is community.
+Note that in case that we condition on a community that has no influence then $P(Q|A,C)=P(Q|A)$, and this property will not be influential.

 However, we do not have information about the community or any other confounding variables.
-A popular solution in psychology is ``twin experiments''.
-Identical twins have the same biological background, so a difference in their behaviour is attributed to another difference (e.g., being raised differently).
-This idea was used to profile malware of the same developer \cite{amit2019machine}, and to investigate the project influence on coupling \cite{amit2020corrective}.
-For example, if project A is more coupled than project B, a developer’s coupling in A also is usually higher than in B \cite{amit2020corrective}.
+A popular solution in psychology is ``twin experiments'' \cite{vandenberg1966contributions}.
+Identical twins have the same biological background, so a difference in their behavior is attributed to another difference (e.g., being raised differently).

 Twin experiments thus help to factor out personal style, biases, and skill, and can neutralize differences in the developer community and other influencing factors.